Yash2003Bisht/CodeChefAPI/Readme.md

 }
 ```

-*Note*: The **submission-details** and **contest-details** endpoints may take longer to fetch the data, as the data are loaded dynamically, and we are using selenium to scrape it.
+*Note*: **submission-details** endpoints may take a longer time to fetch data, as there is some animation in data that delays loading graph details, so we are using **selenium** to scrape it.